Braspag/braspag.github.io/_i18n/en/_posts/emv3ds/2019-09-13-authorization-with-authentication.md

 # Authorization with Authentication

-After authentication is completed, it undergoes the authorization process by submitting the authentication data in the "external authentication" (node **ExternalAuthentication**).
+After authentication is completed, the transaction undergoes the authorization process by submitting the authentication data in the "external authentication" (node **ExternalAuthentication**).
 This procedure is also valid for establishments that performed authentication outside Cielo (External MPI).

 For more details about 3DS 2.0, please visit: [https://braspag.github.io//en/manualp/emv3ds](https://braspag.github.io//en/manualp/emv3ds)